victorchall/EveryDream/doc/AUTO_CAPTION.md

 ### Note

-If you continue to both increase min_length and q_factor you start to get oddly specific prompts.
+If you continue to both increase min_length and q_factor with default beam algorithm in an attempt to get a really long caption without repeats it will generate oddly specific prompts.
 For example using the above image:

 --q_factor 1.9  --min_length 48: